OGRECave/ogre/PlugIns/DotScene/README.md

 DotScene (aka .scene) is just a standardized XML file format.

-This file format is meant to be used to set up a scene in [Ogre](http://www.ogre3d.org/).
+This file format is meant to be used to set up a scene or scene-part.
 It is useful for any type of application/ game.
 Editors can export to .scene format, and apps can load the format.

 Besides Ogre, the [jMonkeyEngine](http://jmonkeyengine.org/) also supports loading .scene files.